rrwick/SRST2-table-from-assemblies/README.md

-# Gene screen for genome assemblies
+# Targeted gene detection for genome assemblies

 [![DOI](https://zenodo.org/badge/65195290.svg)](https://zenodo.org/badge/latestdoi/65195290)

-This is a tool for conducting a gene screen on assemblies.
+This is a tool for conducting a gene detection in assemblies that are represented as contigs.
 It produces a table in the format of [SRST2](https://github.com/katholt/srst2)'s compiled results.
 It is particularly useful when you want to screen for genes in samples where some of them have reads available while the others only have assemblies.
 For reads, you can use SRST2 to perform the gene screen; and for assemblies, you may use this script to produce results that can be compiled with those obtained from reads.
 Nonetheless, note that if you have both reads and assemblies for the same sample, it is preferable to use SRST2 on the reads instead of using this script on assemblies, as SRST2 has better sensitivity (variants may get lost for various reasons during the assembly process).

-Although this tool is designed for screening genes in haploid organisms, it is in principle applicable to other organisms as well.
+Although this tool is designed for detecting genes in haploid organisms, it is in principle applicable to other organisms as well.
+In addition, it can be used to detect other kinds of sequences, such as multi-gene loci, when the reference database is properly formatted.

 Dependency: this tool is Python 2 and 3 compatible.
 It requires a local [BLAST+](http://www.ncbi.nlm.nih.gov/books/NBK279690/) installation to conduct nucleotide-level gene searches.

-Citation: Ryan R. Wick, Yu Wan, _gene\_screen\_in\_assemblies_, https://github.com/wanyuac/screen_genes_in_assemblies.git, doi: 10.5281/zenodo.893164.
+Citation: Ryan R. Wick, Yu Wan, _geneDetector_, https://github.com/wanyuac/geneDetector, doi: 10.5281/zenodo.893164.

+This tool was called _gene\_screen\_in\_assemblies_.

 ## Arguments and options

 ```
-python screener.py -h
+python detector.py -h
        --assemblies ASSEMBLIES
        [ASSEMBLIES ...] --gene_db GENE_DB
        [--prefix PREFIX] [--suffix SUFFIX]